 It’s tough to succeed in college.
-And low-income, first-generation college students face additional challenges that range from effectively navigating the academic environment to managing problems across their school and home lives that are bound to come up.
+And low-income, first-generation college students face additional challenges that range from effectively navigating the academic environment to managing problems across their school and home lives.

 Nationally, only 20 percent of students like our Dell Scholars graduate from college within six years.
-Our scholars are changing that reality by graduating with a bachelor’s degree at over 80 percent.
+Our scholars are changing that reality by graduating with a bachelor’s degree at over 80 percent in six years.

 Our GPA requirement for the Dell Scholars Program is Grit, Potential, and Ambition.
 Most Dell Scholars are first generation college students who have demonstrated grit by overcoming personal challenges in their lives related to their families, schools or communities.
 They demonstrate great potential by participating in college readiness programs and seeking out advanced coursework.
 They demonstrate ambition by preparing themselves and planning for their dream of graduating with a college degree.